fbgallet/roam-extension-live-ai-assistant/README.md

 - click on the conversation icon on the right of the last AI response block (if generated recently) or simply insert a block as next sibling of an AI response block (the one that contains it's role description, provided in settings, by default: `AI Assistant (<model>):`).
 It is not necessary to insert your role (such as "Me:") but more convenient in terms of readability.
 - write or dictate your prompt (it can include children blocks),
-- click on the button to continue the conversation or run the usual AI generation command.
+- click on the button to continue the conversation, or run the usual AI generation command, or click on "Continue the conversation" command in Live AI context menu (all previous sibling blocks and their children will be taken into account).

 ### Apply built-in prompts to existing content

-Often, you will want your assistant to process information already available in your graph, such as translating or summarizing a set of blocks.
-You could write instructions to copy the blocks or their references and use them as a prompt, but to make the most common tasks easier, Live AI Assistant offers a set of built-in prompts (around fifty) designed to be effective, rigorous, and tailored to Roam's specific constraints.
+Often, you will ask your assistant to process information already available in your graph, such as translating or summarizing a set of blocks.
+You could write instructions and copy the blocks to process to use them as a big prompt, but to make the most common tasks easier, Live AI Assistant offers a set of built-in prompts (around fifty) designed to be effective, rigorous, and tailored to Roam's specific constraints.
 You simply need, either:

 - to select (by multi-block selection) the content to process and choose the built-in prompt from the context menu.
-- open the context menu, select some context element to use as input content (see CONTEXT SECTION FOR MORE DETAILS ON CONTEXT DEFINITION) and choose the built-in prompt to apply.
+- open the context menu, select some context element to use as input content (see here for more details on context definition) and choose the built-in prompt to apply.

 To open the **context menu**, the most efficient way is to use the `Live AI Assistant: Open commands context menu` command from the Command Palette (Cmd/Ctrl + p), or even better, use the shortcut (default is `Cmd + Ctrl + a`, which you can modify as you wish).
 Two other very simple options: right-click on the AI completion icon, or Cmd/Ctrl + right-click anywhere on the page where right-clicking does not have a specific function in Roam.

-⚡️ In practice, all you need is a hotkey and a few letters to quickly find a command.
+⚡️ **In practice, all you need is a hotkey and a few letters to quickly find a command.
 For example, to translate a block into French, you just need to press 'cmd + Ctrl + a', type 'fre' and press Enter!
+It's almost instant !**

 You can add specific instructions to built-in prompts simply by clicking the '+' button on the left of the prompt search box.